tokensmith/tokensmith/README.md

 $ export ISSUER="https://sso.rootservices.org"
 ```

-Environment Variable for publishing to a queue
+Environment Variable for publishing to a message queue
 ----------------------------------------------

 See pelican for details.